Finding Data: Data on Population, Demography, Fertility, Migration

 - Linked Birth/Infant Death Data (1983-1995)

 1983-2010 can be found on the CDC website.
 These data are provided by the United States Department of Health and Human Services, National Center for Health Statistics to be used in determining infant mortality rates.
 Each data collection consists of 2 types of files.
-The first (the Numerator File) provides linked records of live births and deaths of children born in the United States (to residents and nonresidents).
+The 1st file type provides linked records of live births and deaths of children born in the United States (to residents and nonresidents).
 This file is called the Numerator File.
 The 2nd file type consists of live births in the United States and is referred to as the Denominator File.
 Beginning in 1989, a number of items were added to the U.S. Standard Certificate of Birth.
 These changes and/or additions led to the redesign of the linked file record layout for this series and to other changes in the linked file.
 In addition, variables from the Numerator File were added to the Denominator File to facilitate processing, and from 1989 on this file is called the Denominator-Plus File.
-A third file (the Unlinked File) was added in 1989, which consists of infant death records that could not be linked to their corresponding birth records.
+A 3rd file type was added in 1989 called the Unlinked File, which consists of infant death records that could not be linked to their corresponding birth records.
 In 1995, data for Puerto Rico, the Virgin Islands, and Guam were included, and there was a change in format of the linked files, which were released in 2 different formats, period data and birth cohort data.
 1983-1998 uses ICD-9.
 1999-2009 uses ICD-10.

 - Little Emperors: Behavioral Impacts of China's One-Child Policy

 Explores the behavioral impact of the One Child Policy in China.
 Using experimental data it examines whether the One Child Policy affected altruism, trust, trust-worthiness, risk-taking, and competitiveness in individuals.
 Survey data on personality traits and demographics of the sample are included.